bradcar/MicroPython_BMPxxx/README.md

 ## Todos
 * test/debug bmp585 subclass after delivery of bmp585 on 19-Nov-2024.
-* fix IIR filters for bmp585 & bmp581 - current tries to set IIR when running but this is ignored, need to update only in STANDBY power mode.
+* fix IIR filters for bmp585 & bmp581 - currently tries to set IIR when running (but this is ignored), need to change code to go into STANDBY power modem and then update, then return to previous power mode.
 * double check IIR filters to make sure limited to correct values for bmp390, note can update IIR on bmp390 on the fly.